igor-i/nmax/README.md

 # Nmax

 This script does the following:
-  * from the incoming stream of text data;
+  * reads text data from the incoming stream;
   * at the end of the input displays n largest integers encountered in the received text data.

 ## Installation